News & trends

 • Director bandwidth: When the Commercial Director can no longer review every project in sufficient depth

-Below these thresholds, a strong Senior QS can often cover both roles – especially with good software that automates the reporting and data-gathering that would otherwise demand CM attention.
-Above them, the lack of a dedicated CM typically shows up as margin erosion, inconsistent commercial practices, and QSs making strategic decisions without the experience to judge them properly.
+Below these thresholds, a strong Senior QS can cover both – especially with good software that automates reporting.
+Above them, the lack of a CM shows up as margin erosion, inconsistent practices, and QSs making strategic decisions without the experience.

 "Planyard gives our MD a chance to make good, informed decisions, whereas before he was worried about making those decisions because he didn't really know where we were.
 Even when we can see difficult times ahead, at least we can plan for them now."